Radiation Treatment for Breast Cancer in Northeast Ohio

-University Hospitals Seidman Cancer Center Provides the Latest Options in Radiation Therapy for Breast Cancer
+University Hospitals Seidman Cancer Center Provides the Latest Options in Radiation Treatment for Breast Cancer

 UH Seidman Cancer Center’s Breast Cancer Program provides the latest advances in radiation therapy for women with breast cancer.
 Radiation therapy is an effective treatment for many women as part of a breast cancer treatment plan.

-Both external and internal advanced radiation therapy are available at UH Seidman Cancer Center’s Breast Cancer Program and some women may receive a combination of the following therapies:
+Both external and internal advanced radiation oncology treatments are available at UH Seidman Cancer Center’s Breast Cancer Program.
+Some women may receive a combination of the following therapies:

 - External radiation: A type of radiation therapy that uses a machine to aim high-energy rays at the cancer from outside of the body